Skip to main content

 Deadline: Before your next JAKIM audit.
 This is a documentation fix — if your content is correct but not structured as three distinct sections, it can be resolved in days.

-All MHMS 2020 compliance records — training logs, supplier certificate copies, JKHD meeting minutes, internal audit reports, NCR records, and HCP monitoring logs — must now be retained for a minimum of 3 years.
+All MHMS 2020 compliance records — training logs, supplier certificate copies, JKHD meeting minutes, internal audit reports, NCR records, and HCP monitoring logs — must be retained for a minimum of 3 years.
+This has been a defined MHMS 2020 requirement (Section 5(13)(b): "Hendaklah disimpan sekurang-kurangnya dalam tempoh tiga (3) tahun") since the document's original publication, not a new threshold introduced by Pindaan 2026.

-This formalises what was previously a general expectation into a defined, auditable requirement.
-Manufacturers managing records through informal filing systems need a documented retention policy that specifies the 3-year minimum and applies it systematically.
+Manufacturers managing records through informal filing systems still need a documented retention policy that specifies the 3-year minimum and applies it systematically — the amended procedure gives JAKIM auditors a clearer basis to check this directly.

 Action required: Draft and formalise a records retention policy specifying the 3-year minimum across all record types.
 Audit current records to confirm nothing within the 3-year window has been discarded or is inaccessible.
 If records are managed digitally, confirm the system prevents deletion before the 3-year mark.